Peter Fanta

-Peter Joseph Fanta (born 1961) is a former Deputy Assistant Secretary of Defense for Nuclear Matters who served in February 2018.
+Peter Joseph Fanta (born 1961) is a former Deputy Assistant Secretary of Defense for Nuclear Matters who took up the post in February 2018.

 He is a retired Rear Admiral of the United States Navy.
 His final active duty assignment was as director of Warfare Integration.
 He previously served as Commander, Expeditionary Strike Group Five.

 Biography

 Fanta is a native of Manitowoc, Wisconsin.
-He holds an M.P.A. from Harvard University and an M.A. in National Security and Strategic Studies from the Naval War College.
+He holds an M.P.A. from Harvard University and an M.S. in National Security and Strategic Studies from the Naval War College.